DSIN-INSA-Strasbourg/Hermes-doc/content/5. Development/plugins/attributes/_index.md

 ## Requirements

-Here is a commented minimal plugin implementation that won't do anything, as it doesnt implement any filter yet.
+Here is a commented minimal plugin implementation that won't do anything.

 ```py
 #!/usr/bin/env python3